-Adam Tribble is in his third year on the University of Alabama track and field coaching staff in 2013-14, as an assistant coach overseeing the Crimson Tide’s distance runners.
-A veteran coach and a former world-class athlete, Tribble has developed a strong reputation as one of the nation’s top coaches in his specialty.
+Adam Tribble is in his fifth season on The University of Alabama track and field coaching staff, as an assistant coach overseeing the Crimson Tide’s distance runners.
+A veteran coach and a former standout athlete, Tribble has developed a strong reputation as one of the nation’s top coaches in his specialty.

-Prior to coming to Tuscaloosa, Tribble spent two seasons in the same role at Oregon State following stints at Arkansas and his alma mater, Georgia, where he was coached by current Alabama head coach Dan Waters.
+Prior to Tuscaloosa, Tribble spent two seasons in the same role at Oregon State University following stints at Arkansas and his alma mater, Georgia, where he was coached by current Alabama head coach Dan Waters.

 During his five seasons at Arkansas, Tribble helped coach the Razorbacks women’s team that won three straight SEC cross country championships and posted a pair of runner-up finishes.
-Arkansas never finished outside of the top 20 at the NCAA Championship under his watch and finished as high as fifth in 2006.
+The Arkansas women never finished outside of the top 20 at the NCAA Championships under his watch and finished as high as fifth in 2006.

 “When coach Waters talked to me about this position, it was obviously an incredible opportunity,” Tribble said.
 “I think Alabama is a great situation.
 There is a commitment to track and cross country that is very exciting and a great thing to be a part of.
 The opportunity to be able to come back into the SEC is something I wanted to do, especially to a program like Alabama.”

 While at Georgia under Waters, Tribble was a two-year captain of the Bulldogs track and field team and earned All-Region honors in cross country.
 He finished 46th at the 2008 U.S. Olympic Trials in the marathon.